rsharifnasab/my-teaching/git/README.md

 -   not a git command
 -   a term in using rebase
--   group specific changes to one commit
+-   group-specific changes to one commit

 ------------------

 # cherry-pick

--   add other branch's commit to current branch
+-   add other branch's commit to the current branch

 ![](https://www.syntevo.com/doc/download/attachments/6979705/workflows-cherrypick.png?version=1&modificationDate=1443735398000&api=v2)